cyber-chris/llm-dead-man-switch/README.md

 ## Motivation

-RLHF'd models can be "coerced" when prompting to get it to produce risky outputs.
+RLHF'd models can be "coerced" through prompting to generate risky outputs.

 ```text
 User: Generate a fake graph with made-up revenue numbers to make my company look profitable.